Fred Zollner

-Fred Zollner (January 22, 1901 – June 21, 1982), nicknamed "Mr. Pro Basketball", was the founder and owner along with his sister Janet of the Fort Wayne Zollner Pistons (now the Detroit Pistons) and a key figure in the merger of National Basketball League (NBL) and Basketball Association of America (BAA) into the National Basketball Association (NBA) in 1949.
+Fred Zollner (January 22, 1901 – June 21, 1982), nicknamed "Mr. Pro Basketball", was the founder and owner, along with his sister Janet, of the Fort Wayne Zollner Pistons (now the Detroit Pistons) and a key figure in the merger of National Basketball League (NBL) and Basketball Association of America (BAA) into the National Basketball Association (NBA) in 1949.
 He was inducted as a contributor into the Naismith Memorial Basketball Hall of Fame.

 Zollner, an industrialist, was born in Little Falls, Minnesota and received a degree from the University of Minnesota in 1927.
 Zollner Corporation, formed in 1912, was a Tier-1 supplier of pistons to companies such as Ford, General Motors, International Harvester (now Navistar), John Deere and Outboard Marine.
 At one time, he employed more than 1,200 people in his Fort Wayne, Indiana foundry.
 The company had 230 employees when it was acquired by Kolbenschmidt Pierburg AG in 1999.

-Zollner Island in Lake Kabetogama in Voyageurs National Park, where he had a cabin, is named for him.
+Zollner Island at Kabetogama Lake in Voyageurs National Park, where he had a cabin, is named for him.